xinwenfu/GenCyber/KeepItSimple/README.md

 We are going to first talk about what is UX design.
 UX refers to user experience.
-Then we will talk about how we design our penetration testing tools and.
+Then we will talk about how we design our penetration testing tool and why we like Armitage.

 ## UX Design Overview